BiancaPereira/busca-cep/README.md

 # luiza-challenge

-> This app makes calls from a API to request address info.
+> This app makes calls from an API to request address info.

+In this Single Page Aplication (SPA) I used **Vue.js** with Javascript ECMA 6 and CSS to build an app that calls an API to request address info.
+This app also use **Google Maps API** to show a map of the location.
+It also have some unit testing using **Jest**.

 ## Build Setup